 - You are using a third-party payment service and your monthly revenue is over $5,000.

-Of course, there are many more reasons to move to this plan: If your team grows beyond two people who need Shopify access, the higher shipping discount makes sense over lower plan costs, you need better reporting, etc.
+Of course, there are many more reasons to move to this plan.
+For instance, the higher shipping discount makes sense over lower plan costs, you need better reporting, etc.

 Advanced — $299/month